Common Mortgage Mistakes Borrowers Make

 Not figuring out how much you can afford well before beginning your property search.
 You should get pre-qualified or pre-approved before you even start looking at homes.

-Once you know how much home you can afford based on your salary and assets, you can properly assess the situation.
-Otherwise you could just be wasting your time and setting yourself up for disappointment.
+Once you know how much home you can afford based on your salary and assets (and liabilities), you can properly assess the situation.

-6. Opening New Credit Cards Or Big Spending
+6. Opening New Credit Cards or Spending Big

 Opening new credit cards or making excessive charges on existing credit lines before and during the loan application process (it happened to me!).